bjaegerthomas/tech-interview-prep/udemy computer science algorithms/recursion/fibonacci/README.md

 *UPDATE* running into the issue of initializing the array inside of the function and not having it reset on each recursive call.
 Instead of the slice function do I increment through the array stepping up 1?
 But then I feel like i'm recreating the array each time.

+*UPDATE* While working through logic it seems to me that I can work backwards through the sequence of numbers by subtracting 1 from the original value entered as the argument for the recursive call.
+The base case being the num value = 0.

 ## Given Solution